 We are increasing the numbers of seminars available to WISR students each month, so that all students will have at least two seminars each month that will meet their learning needs.
 Each seminar will be held onsite at WISR, while also being available to students, who live at a distance from WISR, by telephone conference call, and soon by video conference, as well.

 WISR’s history is the stories of our students successfully building bridges to the significant things they next want to do in their lives

-For now, WISR continues to build on its 38 year-plus history of showing how learning can take center stage, and to show how many WISR students use relevant, high quality learning.
+For now, WISR continues to build on its 40 year history of showing how learning can take center stage, and to show how many WISR students use relevant, high quality learning.
 Our students find that they can design and pursue learning activities, and earn a State approved degree from WISR–in order to build bridges for themselves–to pursue quite successfully the next significant life-endeavors and challenges they have chosen and planned for themselves.
 Read more.